🏠 Home

 How iLotto works

-iLotto helps you check South African lottery tickets (Lotto, Powerball, Daily Lotto, and Plus games) against published results — clearly, line by line.
-Below are short, practical guides for checking tickets, draws, payouts, mistakes to avoid, and how claims work in SA.
+iLotto helps you check South African lottery tickets (Lotto, Powerball, Daily Lotto, Plus games, and Sizekhaya MP1) against published results — clearly, line by line.
+Below are short, practical guides for checking tickets, draws, payouts, MP1 Multi-Play, mistakes to avoid, and how claims work in SA.

 Important: iLotto is not affiliated with the National Lottery or any official operator.
 Results and payouts shown are for informational purposes.
 Always confirm winnings with an official retailer or channel.